Code-Institute-Submissions/MS1-Portfolio-4/README.md

 that did not adapt properly.
 2. Some images took to long to load so i had to reduce the size of the file
 3. I had issues centering the images, I used bootstrap d-flex justify-content-center to accomplish this.
-4. I used Spell-checker to correct grammar errors.

 ## Credits